How Wages Work

 Image courtesy Department of Treasury: Internal Revenue Service

-For more information on wages, taxes and related topics, check out the links below.
+For more information on wages, taxes and related topics, check out the links on the next page.

 Related HowStuffWorks Articles